 This page briefly shows/describes the overall structure of Saturn (immediately below), and the conditions in that part of its atmosphere which we can more or less clearly observe (at the bottom of this page).
 When I have time, I will discuss both topics in greater detail; but for now, this "place holder" will have to do.

 (Lunar and Planetary Institude, NASA)

 A typical graph of the properties of Saturn's atmosphere.
-In this graph, zero altitude is chosen as the top of the troposphere, which is known as the tropopause, and is also the approximate location of a thin haze which obscures our view of the regions below.
-In other, otherwise similar graphs, the height at which the pressure is one bar, or equal to that at the surface of the Earth, would be chosen as zero altitude.
-In the lowest part of the atmosphere, the troposphere, temperature rises at about two Fahrenheit degrees per mile, from over 300 degrees below zero at the tropopause, to just above the freezing point of water ice at the bottom of this diagram (and far greater temperatures, further down).
+In this graph zero altitude is chosen as the top of the troposphere, which is known as the tropopause, and is also the approximate location of the thin haze that obscures our view of the regions below.
+In otherwise similar graphs, the height at which the pressure is one bar, or equal to that at the surface of the Earth, might be chosen as zero altitude.
+In the lowest part of the atmosphere, the troposphere, temperature rises at about two Fahrenheit degrees per mile, from over 300 degrees below zero at the tropopause to just above the freezing point of water ice at the bottom of this diagram (and to far greater temperatures further down).
 Although this temperature gradient is less than for Jupiter (which has a five degree per mile gradient), it is adequate, given Saturn's lower gravity, to make the lower atmosphere "neutrally stratified".
-This means that it is on the borderline between convective motion, which carries heat up from the interior, and lack of such motion.
-Hence, as in our atmosphere, this region is at least occasionally mixed by vertical motions, which leads to its designation as a troposphere, or "sphere of mixing".
+This means that it is on the borderline between convective motion, which carries heat up from the interior, and a lack of such motion.
+Hence as in our atmosphere, this region is at least occasionally mixed by vertical motions, which leads to its designation as a troposphere, or "sphere of mixing".